Carbamic acid: Carbamic acids

 Many substituted carbamic acids (RHNCOOH or RR′NCOOH), can be readily synthesized by bubbling carbon dioxide through solutions of the corresponding amine (RNH2 or RR′NH, respectively) in an appropriate solvent, such as DMSO or supercritical carbon dioxide.
 These carbamic acids are generally unstable at room temperature, reverting to the parent amine and carbon dioxide.

 Carbamate esters

-Unlike carbamic acids, carbamate esters are generally stable at room temperature.
+Unlike carbamic acids, carbamate esters are generally stable at room temperature as a higher state.
 They are prepared by reaction of carbamoyl chlorides with alcohols, the addition of alcohols to isocyanates, and the reaction of carbonate esters with ammonia.
 Methyl carbamate and ethyl carbamate are among the simplest examples and have historically been used in the textile industry, both are now suspected carcinogens.
 Benzyl carbamate is also known.

 Occurrence in nature

-The enzyme carbamate kinase, involved in several metabolic pathways of living organisms, catalyzes the formation of carbamoyl phosphate H2N\sC(=O)\sO\sPO3(2-):
+The enzyme class carbamate kinase, involved in several metabolic pathways of living organisms, catalyzes the formation of carbamoyl phosphate H2N\sC(=O)\sO\sPO3(2-):

+An important example of an enzyme with this activity is carbamoyl phosphate synthetase, e.g. carbamoyl phosphate synthetase I carrying out the first step of the urea cycle in order to dispose of waste ammonia.

 One hemoglobin molecule can carry four molecules of carbon dioxide to the lungs as carbamate groups formed by reaction of CO2 with four terminal amine groups of the deoxy form.
 The resulting compound is called carbaminohaemoglobin.